Diosix hypervisor

 Run Diosix on physical hardware

-To boot on physical hardware, compile the hypervisor for your specific target board, flatten the executable to a raw binary, and load it onto physical media.
+To boot on physical hardware, compile the hypervisor for the target board, flatten the executable to a raw binary, and load it onto physical media.

 The hypervisor payload

-The build process generates a freestanding Executable and Linkable Format (ELF) payload located at ./zig-out/bin/vmdiosix.
-This executable contains the compiled hypervisor binary statically linked with the guest Root VM payload.
+The build process generates a freestanding Executable and Linkable Format (ELF) payload at ./zig-out/bin/vmdiosix, containing the hypervisor and guest Root VM.

 Flatten the payload